microsoft/pai/contrib/submit-simple-job/README.md

 ### Deploy ###

-Deploy the build file to any server that accessible by web portal users.
-Write down the public url of the file for configuration.
+Deploy the build file to any server accessible by web portal users.
+Write down the public URL of the file for configuration.

 ### Install ###